kyle-w-brown/diamonds-prediction/README.md

 ## Overview

-This is a analysis of the classic `diamonds` dataset.
-This analysis was designed to assist diamond brokers with a way to price diamonds.
+This is an analysis of the classic `diamonds` dataset.
+This analysis was designed as a pricing mechanism to assist with price diamonds.

 The juptyer notebook includes: